Infineon/mtb-example-psoc4-msc-capsense-csd-button-tuning/README.md

       2. Select **48** from the **Frequency(MHz)** drop-down list.

    - **Number of init sub-conversions** is set based on the hint shown when you hover over the edit box.
-Retain default value (will be set in **Stage 3**)
+Retain the default value (will be set in **Stage 3**)

-   - Check the Enable self-test library selection.
+   - Check the **Enable self-test library** selection.
 This is required for sensor capacitance measurement using BIST.

    - Retain the default settings for all the filters.
 You can enable the filters later depending on the signal-to-noise ratio (SNR) requirements in **Stage 4**.

-      Filters are used to reduce the peak-to-peak noise.
-Using filters will result in higher scan time.
+     The filters are used to reduce the peak-to-peak noise.
+Using the filters will result in higher scan time.

    **Figure 12.
 CAPSENSE&trade; configurator - General settings**